 Measuring an individuals Recovery Capital helps address client’s needs allowing the case manager to offer client centred addiction treatment services.

 Research has shifted from the pathology and short-term addiction treatment modalities to include more focused attention to recovery.
-Conference participants will learn those factors that seem to make people with substance use disorders more resilient.
-These characteristics have been termed ‘Recovery Capital’, defined by Granfield and Cloud as “The breadth and depth of internal and external resources that can be drawn upon to initiate and sustain Recovery from alcohol and other drug problems”.
+These characteristics have been termed ‘Recovery Capital’, defined by Granfield and Cloud as “the breadth and depth of internal and external resources that can be drawn upon to initiate and sustain recovery from alcohol and other drug problems.”

 Recovery Capital interacts with problem severity to shape the intensity and duration of support needed to initiate and sustain recovery.
 Re-evaluation of Recovery Capital during the recovery journey may be used to determine the quality and even duration of successful sustained recovery from addiction.

 Quantifiable data for Recovery Oriented Systems of Care

 Leading the change in care for mental health and addiction, The Last Door believes in using the Social Model Program to help clients and their families build recovery capital to overcome addiction.
 Current research and data support that Recovery-Oriented Systems of Care improves not only mental and physical health, but also improves quality of life, pro-social behaviour and dramatically reduces the human and financial costs for the community.